wger-project/helm-charts/DEVEL.md

 ## Setup wger

-You can install wger without any changes to the `values.yaml`, this will run wger in development mode.
+You can install wger without creating a `your_values.yaml`, this will run wger in development mode.

 First clone the `wger-helm-charts` repository and optionally create `your_values.yaml` file: